UK ban on petrol and diesel HGVs

 Hydrogen is a viable substitute for traditional fossil fuels as it has the potential to significantly improve air quality on the roads.
 Although hydrogen power still needs development, there is evidence that it could be the low-carbon alternative to diesel. as the only tailpipe emission that’s heated is water vapour, making hydrogen power one of the greenest options for vehicles.

 Choosing a fuel cell that uses hydrogen to power an electric motor is not only beneficial for the environment but also has some practical advantages.
-These fuel cells are lighter than electric batteries, therefore have the potential for faster acceleration and more horsepower than the current diesel trucks.
+These fuel cells are lighter than electric batteries and, therefore have the potential for faster acceleration and more horsepower than the current diesel trucks.
 Hydrogen also has longer running distances and faster refuelling, making it the perfect choice for HGVs.

 Steve Carroll, Head of Transport at Cenex highlights the advantages of hydrogen-powered HGVs further, stating: “The range offered by hydrogen makes it potentially the ideal fuel for HGVs.
 When generated from green electricity and used via Fuel Cell technologies hydrogen will deliver quiet, clean and low carbon transport for road freight.”